doganakdur/nestjs-training/README.md

 ### Also to check whitelist: true option in main.ts file, you can send another field in body.
 You will not see it in terminal.

 ### To learn more about Data Transfer Object please check out [Nestjs Official Docs here](https://docs.nestjs.com/controllers#request-payloads)

+## To See Database Contents
+### The next section, user creation process will be implemented with service and repository.
+To check database to see user information, you need to install SQLite (Explore and query SQLite databases) extension.

+## After installing that open Command Pallette throught the View section on VS-Code, type sqlite, choose the Open Database option.
+Then VS-Code will list you sqlite file, please select it.
+Now you can see SQLITE EXPLORER option in EXPLORER menu on the left in VS-CODE.
+Expand it till you can see user.
+CLick play button at the right side.

+## QUICK NOTE ABOUT Create vs Save

+**There are hooks functions in typeorm module, they are executed if you use** **create first, then save method.**

+**If you directyly use this.userRepo.save({email, password}), hooks are not executed.
+If you want to learn more in depth please see the [typeorm official docs here.](https://typeorm.io/#/)**